jmoazami/Spotify-Event-Finder/README.md

 1. Register a Spotify App in your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and add `http://localhost:8888/callback` as a Redirect URI in the app settings.

 2. Create a `.env` file at the root of the project based on `.env.example` and add your unique `CLIENT_ID` and `CLIENT_SECRET` from the Spotify dashboard.
+Additionally, include the redirect URI, 'REDIRECT_URI', registered in your Spotify App, which should be 'http://localhost:8888/callback.'
 Note that '.env.example' also includes an API key for TicketMaster--leave this blank for now as this functionality has not been implemented yet.

 3. Ensure [nvm](https://github.com/nvm-sh/nvm) and [npm](https://www.npmjs.com/) are installed globally.

 4. Install the correct version of Node.

-    ```shell
-    nvm install
-    ```
+Please follow the instructions outlined in [this article](https://www.linode.com/docs/guides/how-to-install-use-node-version-manager-nvm/) to properly install nvm and node, which are required to run this project.

-5. Install dependencies.
+5. Install all dependencies.

     ```shell
     npm install